Heraclitus: Philosophy

-Heraclitus has been the subject of numerous interpretations.
+Heraclitus has been the subject of numerous competing interpretations.
 According to scholar Daniel W. Graham, Heraclitus has been seen as a "material monist or a process philosopher; a scientific cosmologist, a metaphysician and a religious thinker; an empiricist, a rationalist, a mystic; a conventional thinker and a revolutionary; a developer of logic – one who denied the law of non-contradiction; the first genuine philosopher and an anti-intellectual obscurantist".

 Unity of opposites and flux

 The hallmarks of Heraclitus's philosophy are the unity of opposites and change, or flux.
-According to Aristotle, Heraclitus was a dialetheist, or one who denies the law of noncontradiction (a law of thought or logical principle which states that something cannot be true and false at the same time).
+According to Aristotle, Heraclitus was a dialetheist, or one who denies the law of noncontradiction (a logical principle which states that something cannot be true and false at the same time).
 Also according to Aristotle, Heraclitus was a materialist.
 Attempting to follow Aristotle's hylomorphic interpretation, scholar W. K. C. Guthrie interprets the distinction between flux and stability as one between matter and form.
 On this view, Heraclitus is a flux theorist because he is a materialist who believes matter always changes.
 There are no unchanging forms like with Plato or Aristotle.
 As one author puts it, "Plato took flux as the greatest warning against materialism".

 Several fragments seem to relate to the unity of opposites.
 For example: "The straight and the crooked path of the fuller's comb is one and the same"; "The way up is the way down"; "Beginning and end, on a circle's circumference, are common"; and "Thou shouldst unite things whole and things not whole, that which tends to unite and that which tends to separate, the harmonious and the discordant; from all things arises the one, and from the one all things."

 Over time, the opposites change into each other: "Mortals are immortals and immortals are mortals, the one living the others' death and dying the others' life"; "As the same thing in us is living and dead, waking and sleeping, young and old.
 For these things having changed around are those, and those in turn having changed around are these"; and "Cold things warm up, the hot cools off, wet becomes dry, dry becomes wet."

 It also seems they change into each other depending on one's point of view, a case of relativism or perspectivism.
 Heraclitus states: "Disease makes health sweet and good; hunger, satiety; toil, rest."
 While men drink and wash with water, fish prefer to drink saltwater, pigs prefer to wash in mud, and fowls prefer to wash in dust.
 "Oxen are happy when they find bitter vetches to eat" and "asses would rather have refuse than gold".